-3. We are also publishing a similar document setting out our advice to the Secretary of State for Transport, in respect of England & Wales1.
-However, for reference, we have included in Annex B of this document the key financial figures for Network Rail across Great Britain as a whole.
+3. We are also publishing a similar document setting out our advice to Scottish Ministers1.
+Annex B of this document, however, also provides the key financial figures for Network Rail across Great Britain as a whole.

 PR13 objective and context